 Even if you think you will remember where each one was located, you won’t.
 It’s nearly impossible.
 Go ahead and take a few extra minutes in the beginning and do this.
 I promise, it will save you so much time, effort and frustration in the end!

 Thank you so much for stopping by for #TuesdayTipsWithFallon!
-Make sure you tune in each week for a new tip!
+Make sure you tune in every other week for a new tip!
 If you want to save this blog post, just pin it to your Pinterest page and/or feel free to share it elsewhere.
-Don’t forget to tune in to my Facebook page tomorrow to read about my #WomenInBusinessWednesday!!
 Thanks again!
 Happy organizing!!

 *Please note, this blog post does contain affiliate links.